moshfeu/vscode-compare-folders/README.md

 - `useDiffMerge` - boolean - Whether or not using [`Diff & Merge`](https://marketplace.visualstudio.com/items?itemName=moshfeu.diff-merge) extension as the Diff viewer.
 In order to use this option, you should install the extension
 - `folderLeft` + `folderRight` - strings - paths of 2 folders, compare them on the extension load.
 - `ignoreExtension` - Set groups of extensions so while comparing, pairs of files considered the same file if both of the files extension are in the same group. **Note:** each extension can show **only once** it this list
-- `ignoreLineEnding` - ignore end of line when comparing
+- `ignoreLineEnding` - boolean - ignore crlf/lf line ending differences
-- `ignoreWhiteSpaces` - ignore white spaces when comparing
+- `ignoreWhiteSpaces` - boolean - ignore white spaces at the beginning and ending of a line (similar to `diff -b`)
+- `ignoreAllWhiteSpaces` - boolean - ignore all white space differences (similar to `diff -w`)
+- `ignoreEmptyLines` - boolean - ignore differences caused by empty lines (similar to `diff -B`)

 ***Example***
 ```json